helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ## My role ##

 I worked within an agile team as the sole information architect.
-I designed and conducted a programme of user research in order to provide the university with a new and proven information architecture.
+Over more than a year I designed and conducted a programme of user research in order to provide the university with a new and proven information architecture.
 Throughout the process I communicated my work and proposed architecture, getting buy-in from competing internal stakeholders.

 ## Approach ##

 ### Content audit and stakeholder interviews ###

-To gain an understanding of existing online content and user behaviour across City's website I began by reviewing City's existing content, website analytics and third party SEO and market research.
+To gain an understanding of existing online content and user behaviour across City's website I began by reviewing City's existing content, Google Analytics, Site Improve and third party SEO and market research.

 ![Audit of sections not within primary navigation](../img/content-audit.png)